 1957-07-01 International Geophysical Year

-The first International Geophysical Year (1957) stamp from Russia, postmarked on cover, Moscow July 1, 1957, the start of the International Geophysical Year.
+This cover from the Soviet Union commemorates the International Geophysical Year (1957) and is postmarked in Moscow on July 1, 1957, marking the beginning of the International Geophysical Year.

-The International Geophysical Year was an international scientific project that lasted from July 1, 1957, to December 31, 1958.
-The IGY encompassed eleven Earth sciences: aurora and airglow, cosmic rays, geomagnetism, gravity, ionospheric physics, longitude and latitude determinations (precision mapping), meteorology, oceanography, seismology, and solar activity.
+The International Geophysical Year was a global scientific initiative that spanned from July 1, 1957, to December 31, 1958.
+It focused on eleven branches of Earth sciences, including aurora and airglow, cosmic rays, geomagnetism, gravity, ionospheric physics, precise longitude and latitude measurements (mapping), meteorology, oceanography, seismology, and solar activity.

-Rocket mail from the Rocket Research Institute, flown in rocket number 3, postmarked Topaz, July 1, 1957, the start of the International Geophysical Year.
+This is a piece of rocket mail from the Rocket Research Institute, launched on rocket number 3 and postmarked at Topaz on July 1, 1957.
+This date marks the start of the International Geophysical Year.

-Both the Soviet Union and the U.S. launched artificial satellites for this event; the Soviet Union's Sputnik 1, launched on October 4, 1957, was the world's first successful artificial satellite.
-Other significant achievements of the IGY included the discovery of the Van Allen radiation belts by Explorer 1 (launched on January 31, 1958) and the defining of mid-ocean submarine ridges, an important confirmation of plate-tectonic theory.
-Also detected was the rare occurrence of hard solar corpuscular radiation that could be highly dangerous for manned space flight.
+Both the Soviet Union and the U.S. launched artificial satellites for this event; the Soviet Union's Sputnik 1, which was successfully launched on October 4, 1957, became the world's first artificial satellite.
+Other notable accomplishments of the IGY included the discovery of the Van Allen radiation belts by Explorer 1, launched on January 31, 1958, and the mapping of mid-ocean submarine ridges, which provided significant support for plate tectonic theory.
+Additionally, the rare occurrence of hard solar corpuscular radiation, which poses a serious risk for manned space flight, was also detected.

 (Reference from International Geophysical Year)